 1. Field of View and Frame Rate

 VR developers have always been concerned about the field of view.
-VR headsets must be able to replicate our field of vision to immerse ourselves in new environments.
-Humans have a wider field of vision than headsets allow.
+VR headsets must be able to replicate our line of sight to immerse ourselves in new environments.
+Humans have a wider vision than headsets allow.

 An average person can see approximately 220-degrees of the surrounding content.
 Virtual Reality headsets can see around 180 degrees.